 Each function will accept the key of the value you need to read, and return the typed value from the contract state.

 Reading a value that was never set will return the zero value of its type.
+Reading with a function of a different type than what was written is highly discouraged, and may fail (especially for fixed size ones like bool, byte and byte).

 It is also possible to remove data from the state using the